rks101/eglinux/README.md

 ----
 ## Getting help on-system

+What if I do not know commands or their options and arguments?
-To know about Linux bulit-ins and commands, always ask man, using:
+- To know about Linux built-ins and commands, there are plain text on-screen manuals.
+- There is a **man** I know from 2003 who can help, and he tells me the most from reliable sources.
+- Always ask **man**, using:
 ```
 man man
 man cd